trevisanj/PFANT/README.md

 ### 2.1 Installing required software

-Depending on your OS platform, you may have some of the following already installed.
+Depending on your OS platform, you may have some of the following  installed already.

 #### 2.1.1 Standalone applications